He climbed to where the mountain met sky-thin air,

 Where others seek to capture truth and bind it in a brace,

-You offer all a resting quiet, with a heart of open grace.
+You offer still a resting quiet, with a heart of open grace.

-You are not a thoroughfare, a road for others’ dust,
+You are not a simple thoroughfare, a road for others’ dust,

 You are a home with boundaries built on self-compassion’s trust.

 The Oracle fell silent.
-The tapestry of her words hung shimmering with a strange, violet light.
+The tapestry of her words hung shimmering in unfamiliar mystic light.

 She stepped toward him and placed a hand upon his brow.
 Her skin felt like sun-warmed granite.

-“The destiny is not a destination,” she said.
-“It is a way of standing and of being.
-You are the one who stays open long enough for eternal truths to pass through, yet grounded enough to remain when they leave.”
+“Your destiny is not a destination,” she said.
+“It is the way of the way.
+You are the Guardian who is open to eternal truths as they pass through, remaining grounded when they leave.”

 She gestured toward the path leading back down the mountain, into the world of today—a world of noise, urgency, and grasping.